-A pulled hamstring is a term sometimes used to describe a strained or torn muscle in the back of your thigh.
+Sometimes, a mild injury heals on its own, but you can expedite that healing with a few simple interventions.
+A pulled hamstring describes a strained or torn muscle in the back of your thigh.
 This type of injury can vary in severity from a minor tearing of your muscle tissue to a complete muscle rupture.
-Rehabilitation programs for a pulled hamstring depend on the degree of muscle damage you experience.
+How you rehabilitate from a pulled hamstring depends on the degree of muscle damage you experienced.

 Pulled Hamstring Basics